coreinfrastructure/best-practices-badge/doc/criteria.md

 ## Introduction

-This is a *draft* of proposed best practices for Free/Libre and Open Source Software (FLOSS) projects.
+This is a set of best practices for Free/Libre and Open Source Software (FLOSS) projects.
 Projects that follow these best practices will be able to voluntarily self-certify and show that they've